-5.1.
-Voting rights and entitlement to be candidates
+5.1 Voting rights and entitlement to be candidates

-5.1.1.
-In order to be entitled to run for election and to have the right to vote at a General Assembly, member organizations must, if the General Assembly is held during the first six months of a year, be up-to-date with their membership fees for the previous year and all past years, or if the Assembly is held during the second six months of a year, they must be up-to-date with the payment of their fees for the current year and all past years.
+5.1.1 In order to be entitled to run for election and to have the right to vote at a General Assembly, member organizations must, if the General Assembly is held during the first six months of a year, be up-to-date with their membership fees for the previous year and all past years, or if the Assembly is held during the second six months of a year, they must be up-to-date with the payment of their fees for the current year and all past years.
 In order to be entitled to run for election, member organisations must also propose both an individual representative, together with the name of an Alternate, who could assume a position on the Board of Governors if elected.

-5.1.2.
-The deadline for payment to entitle members to run for election shall be the deadline for submission of candidatures, namely two months before the General Assembly.
+5.1.2 The deadline for payment to entitle members to run for election shall be the deadline for submission of candidatures, namely two months before the General Assembly.
 The deadline of payment to entitle members to vote shall be the day of any General Assembly.

-5.1.3.
-New members of the Council shall be entitled to run for election provided their application for membership has been adopted by the Board at least three months prior to the General Assembly, and their membership fees paid in the period between their acceptance and the deadline for candidatures, namely two months prior to the elections.
+5.1.3 New members of the Council shall be entitled to run for election provided their application for membership has been adopted by the Board at least three months prior to the General Assembly, and their membership fees paid in the period between their acceptance and the deadline for candidatures, namely two months prior to the elections.
 They will be entitled to vote provided their application is adopted by the Board at least three months prior to the General Assembly and their membership fees are paid up to the day of the General Assembly.
-Organisations whose applications are adopted and ratified but whose membership fees have not been received by the day of the General Assembly, shall be invited to participate in the Assembly, but without the right to vote or be candidates.
+Organisations whose applications are adopted and ratified but whose membership fees have not been received by the day of the General Assembly, shall be invited to participate in the Assembly, but without the right to vote or be candidates

-5.2.
-Allocation of seats on the Board of Governors
+5.2 Allocation of seats on the Board

-Each college is entitled to a set number of seats on the Board, the minimum being four (4) and the maximum being ten (10).

-The number of seats allocated to each College is calculated in proportion to the number of Active Council Members within that College three months before the General Assembly, once the Board adopts the last membership application of organisations entitled to vote and run for the forthcoming elections.
-Should this procedure produce an ambiguous result; the Board of Governors will resolve the matter.
+Each college is entitled to a set number of seats on the Board, the minimum being four and the maximum being nine.
+The number between four and nine shall be calculated in proportion to the number of Active Council Members within that college three months before the General Assembly, once the Board adopts the last membership application of organisations entitled to vote and run for the forthcoming elections.
+Should this procedure not produce an unambiguous result, the Board of Governors will resolve the matter.
+No college may be allocated more than five additional seats.
+If the proportional number of additional seats is above five for any college, that college shall be allocated only five additional seats and the remaining seats shall be allocated proportionately among the other colleges.